GIScience/ohsome-api/docs/group-by.rst

     :param aggregation: aggregation type, one of ``area``, ``count``, ``length``, ``perimeter``
     :query <params>: see query-parameters_ at /elements(aggregation) endpoint
-    :query groupByKey: OSM key(s) given as a list and combined with the ‘AND’ operator, e.g.: 'highway’, 'building’; (one groupByKey parameter must be defined)
+    :query groupByKey: OSM key e.g.: 'highway’; mandatory, no default value, only one groupByKey can be defined
-    :query groupByValues: OSM value(s) given as a list and combined with the ‘AND’ operator, default: no value
+    :query groupByValues: OSM value(s) for the specified key given as a comma separated list (e.g. "value1,value2"), default: no value

+The result of this grouping will contain separate results for each conbination of boundary and OSM tag.
+The semantics are otherwise the same as for the individual groupings described above.

 Here you can find a groupByBoundaryGroupByTag_ example.